 - Kansas Student Veterans Consortium delegate

-- Students may develop and/or pitch other leadership roles that can further strengthen the KU military-affiliated community
+- Students may also develop and/or pitch other leadership roles that can further strengthen the KU military-affiliated community

 - Be a military-affiliated student: current or former service member, spouse or dependent